Dalot/goddd/README.md

-Building example project with TDD
+Building example project with DDD